 Annual Fire Inspection Report

-Notice is hereby given that the annual inspection for the 2018-19 school year of Goshen Central School District for fire hazards that might endanger the lives of students, teachers, employees therein has been completed and the report is available at the office of the superintendent for inspection by all interested persons.
+Notice is hereby given that the annual inspection of Goshen Central School District for fire hazards that might endanger the lives of students, teachers, employees therein has been completed and the report is available at the office of the superintendent for inspection by all interested persons.

 Advanced Notification of Pesticides